 Water supply is a great challenge for the inhabitants of Atebubu.
 The people have to travel several kilometres every day to get water from a river.
 Besides the enormous distance and the high costs, this is of course also a problem from a hygienic point of view.
 Atebubu is one of the districts, in which there is a great danger from the Guinea worm.
 The situation there is so serious, that even a television station in Ghana has reported about it.

 Thanks to the support of Atze Schröder we were able to complete the first phase of the project.
 First we drilled 5 boreholes, mechanised them and connected 8 fetching points.

 In the second phase, we would like to distribute fetching points over the whole city area.

-Status: 1st phase in implementation
+Status: 1st phase completed